win11react/docs/docs/Store/add-app.md

 }
 ```

-### PLEASE REMOVE THE COMMENTS FROM YOUR JSON, BEFORE MAKING A PULL REQUEST
+#### Make sure to remove the coments from the json before making a pull request

-**Comments look like this: `// example text`**
+Comments look like this: `// example text`

-Add your game/app in the file (don't beautify the code, just add your game and/or app element) and make a pull request to get it reviewed then **potentially** accepted.
+Add your game/app in the file (don't beautify the code, just add your game/app element) and make a pull request to get it **potentially** accepted.

-# PLEASE STOP SUGGESTING ANDROID GAMES